This is how to answer “why should we hire you?” (according to experts)•

 “You should try and project yourself as a good match for your job profile and the company.
 You need to articulate the value that you will bring to the job and to your team/company.
 For example, if you’re interviewing for a Financial Analyst role, talk about your expertise and knowledge of tools/databases that would make you a better-skilled candidate and you would be able to hit the road with minimum training.
 Also, talk about the additional skills that you can bring to the table.
 For example, if you are good with soft skills and communication, you can talk about how you can also train other people in the team.”

-“When I ask a job candidate ‘Why Should I Hire You?’, I want to hear them express how they would be an asset to the company by referring to past, tangible experiences and accomplishments, rather than only using the standard, overused interview words (as I like to call them) to describe themselves such as hard-working, self-motivated, and team-player, etc. These attributes are important and should be pointed out; however, employers hear this from almost every candidate, and it’s frankly one’s own, biased opinion of oneself.
+“When I ask a job candidate ‘Why Should I Hire You?’, I want to hear them express how they would be an asset to the company by referring to past, tangible experiences and accomplishments, rather than only using the standard, overused interview words (as I like to call them) to describe themselves such as hard-working, self-motivated, and team-player, etc. These attributes are important; however, employers hear this from almost every candidate, and it’s frankly one’s own, biased opinion of oneself.
 It’s important for the candidate to follow this up with real examples.
 This is a key opportunity for the candidate to separate him or herself from other candidates and stand out.

 Also, when answering this question, I like to hear the candidate incorporate their potential role with the company into their answer.
 This shows me A) they’ve done their homework on the company, B) they were genuinely paying attention during the interview, and/or C) they’re aware of the importance of how they specifically can benefit the company, and not just how the company can benefit them.”